docker/babashka-pod-docker/README.md

 ## Releasing

-Pushing a tag (like v0.1.1) will cause a GitHub release to be created
+Creating a release from a tag will trigger a build and release

 ## Namespace generation